 Commercial-off-the-shelf (COTS) software is a term for software products that are ready-made and available for purchase in the commercial market.

 Public sector organizations are relying more and more on COTS applications to supplement, enhance or replace proprietary systems.
-This dependency is driven by the promise of improved functionality and reduced total ownership cost, as well as a concern over an inability to develop and maintain proprietary IT applications.
+This dependency is driven by the promise of improved functionality and reduced total ownership cost, as well as a concern over an inability to develop and maintain proprietary IT solutions versus COTS IT applications.

-Computer Aid, Inc. (CAI) is a privately-held global information technology application management and outsourcing corporation, with a history of helping state and local public sector clients gain a competitive advantage through the effective use of IT.
+Computer Aid, Inc. (CAI) is a privately-held global information technology application management and outsourcing corporation, with a history of helping state and local public sector clients gain a competitive advantage through the effective use of IT COTS IT applications.
 CAI has developed a 6-step methodology for planning, executing and deploying a successful COTS-based software solution:

 1. Analyze Software Requirements